Aaron Russo: Political career

 Russo became involved in political issues in the mid-1990s when he produced and starred in the documentary entitled Mad As Hell in which he criticized the North American Free Trade Agreement (NAFTA), the federal government's war on drugs, the concept of a National Identity Card, and government regulation of alternative medicine.

+In 1998, Russo highlighted his political interests, running for governor of Nevada as a Republican.
+During the 1998 Republican gubernatorial primary, Russo was attacked by Kenny Guinn’s campaign as "Dangerous for Nevada."
+CBS News reported that Guinn regained ground after airing an advertisement using 1996 footage of Russo "ranting about government."
+The Las Vegas Sun reported that the ad called Russo "Embarrassing to Nevada" and "Dangerous as governor"; Russo dismissed the attack as "name-calling."
-In 1998, Russo took his political interests to a higher level, running for governor of the state of Nevada as a Republican.
-Placing second in the Republican primary with 26% of the vote to candidate Kenny Guinn, Russo later endorsed the Democratic nominee, then-Las Vegas mayor Jan Laverty Jones, who would eventually lose to Guinn.
-Russo was planning to run again for Nevada governor in 2002 as either an independent or Libertarian, but was sidelined by cancer.

-In January 2004, Russo declared his candidacy for the President of the United States initially as an independent, but then as a Libertarian.
+After placing second in the Republican primary with 26% of the vote to Kenny Guinn, Russo later endorsed the Democratic nominee, Las Vegas mayor Jan Laverty Jones, who eventually lost to Guinn.
+Russo planned to run again for Nevada governor in 2002 as either an independent or Libertarian, but was sidelined when he discovered that he had cancer.
+In January 2004, he declared his candidacy for the President of the United States initially as an independent, but then as a Libertarian.
 At the Libertarian National Convention in May 2004, Russo received 258 votes to Michael Badnarik's 256 votes and Gary Nolan's 246 votes, short of the majority required to receive the presidential nomination.
-Russo would eventually lose the nomination on the convention's third and final ballot to Badnarik by a vote of 423–344.
+Russo lost the nomination on the convention's third and final ballot to Badnarik by a vote of 423–344.

+In 2006, he produced the documentary America: Freedom to Fascism, which advanced arguments against the legality of the federal income tax and the Federal Reserve.
+Critics described the film as moving from tax-protest arguments into broader conspiracy claims, including election fraud, Hurricane Katrina gun-confiscation claims, and a New World Order conspiracy theory narrative.